 We paid no investment banking fees or commissions in connection with the private placement.
-We estimate the aggregate market value of our common stock held by non-affiliates (based upon the Nasdaq Global Market closing sales price on August 21, 2007) was approximately \$268.1 million.
+We estimate the aggregate market value of our common stock held by non-affiliates (based upon the Nasdaq Global Market closing sales price on August 29, 2007) was approximately \$277.7 million.

-The shares and warrants included in the private placement have not been registered under the Securities Act of 1933, as amended.
+The shares and warrants included in the private placement were not registered under the Securities Act of 1933, as amended.
 Under the purchase agreement for the private placement, we agreed to register for resale under the Securities Act the shares, the warrants and the shares issuable upon exercise of the warrants sold to the selling stockholders.
-If registration statements covering such shares, warrants and shares issuable upon exercise of the warrants and the purchase agreement, or if effectiveness of a registration statement is suspended for longer than the periods specified in the purchase agreement, we must pay to each investor, as liquidated damages and not as a penalty, a cash payment equal to 1.5% of the aggregate purchase price per month, up to a maximum of 12%, paid by such investor to us with respect to the shares then held by such selling stockholder which are not then registered under an effective registration statement, until such event has been cured.
+If registration statements covering such shares, warrants and shares issuable upon exercise of the warrants are not filed by us or declared effective by the SEC, within the periods specified in the purchase agreement, or if effectiveness of a registration statement is suspended for longer than the periods specified in the purchase agreement, we must pay to each investor, as liquidated damages and not as a penalty, a cash payment equal to 1.5% of the aggregate purchase price per month, up to a maximum of 12%, paid by such investor to us with respect to the shares then held by such selling stockholder which are not then registered under an effective registration statement, until such event has been cured.
 No such amounts shall be payable by us in respect of the warrants or the shares issuable upon exercise of the warrants.
-We have agreed to maintain the effectiveness of the registration statements covering such securities until the earlier of August 9, 2009, the date all of such securities may be sold without restriction of the value limitations under Rule 144(e) of the Securities Act or the date all of such securities have been sold.
+We have agreed to maintain the effectiveness of the registration statements covering such securities until the earlier of August 9, 2009, the date all of such securities may be sold without restriction of the value limitations under Rule 144(e) of the Securities Act or the date all of such securities have been sold